 At the construction site, old paint on metal bridges and other steel structures may contain lead.
 Lead poisoning has occurred in workers during abrasive blasting, sanding, cutting, burning, or welding of bridges and other steel structures coated with lead-containing paints.
 Anyone near such work can be exposed to lead.

 Lead was added to gasoline until 1978 and lead from vehicle exhaust settled on roads, freeways, and nearby soils.
 The lead in these roads and soils remains there indefinitely.
-Digging, drilling, chipping, road expansion or resurfacing, on old road surfaces or adjacent shoulders, particularly near old or repainted bridges, may expose workers to lead.
+Workers may be exposed to lead through digging, drilling, chipping, or the expansion or resurfacing of old road surfaces--particularly near old or repainted bridges.

 What can I do to protect myself and my family from being exposed to lead from my construction site?